bioThai/Deduper-bioThai/part1/deduper_pt1.md

         - Append line to correct_umis_list

 - With open input.sam file in read mode:
-    - Use pysam's sort function to sort input.sam file by chromosome name and read position ("-M" option) and write the sorted output into another file called sorted_input.sam (-o option).
-This way, the chromosomes and read positions are in order, so any duplicate reads are closer together in the file, causing less intensive memory usage when parsing file.
+    - Use pysam's sort function to sort input.sam file by chromosome name and read position ("-M" option), and write the sorted output into another file called sorted_input.sam (-o option).
+    - This way, the chromosomes and read positions are in order, so any duplicate reads are closer together in the file, causing less intensive memory usage when parsing file.

 - With open sorted_input.sam in read mode, with open input_deduped.sam in write mode:
     - For line in sorted_input filehandler: